rafd/LearnYouSomeWeb/content/01-version-control/intro.md

 The goal of this chapter is to familiarize you with version control, and learn how to use git and github.
 This is a very useful skill, and can be applied to any sort of programming you may do in the future.

+A short lesson, from last summer's Hacker Academy session can be seen [here](http://vimeo.com/12264388)

 What is it?
 -----------